ShelbyPop/DeadlockBackgroundRandomizer/README.md

 - For 'Add arguments' just add "BackgroundRandomizer.py"
 - For 'Start in', add the file path for the DeadlockBackgroundRandomizer_Pub folder location.

 ---

 And you're done!
 Please DM me on discord @shelby.uwu or in the channel https://discord.com/channels/1231286446472691825/1284190624563724411 where @HappyAnton3 made the initial tutorial.

+I should note, the program will not run if you're in lobby, but if you want to quick shuffle it, just go into sandbox, launch the .exe, and return back to lobby.
+It may pick the same background as you previously had, so just repeat if you want a different one.

 Happy Shuffling!